wdv4758h/vimscript-handbooks/swaroop/abov.markdown

 As Louis Brandeis once said:

-> “There is no great writing, only great rewriting.”
+> _There is no great writing, only great rewriting._

 Making these numerous rapid changes would be a lot easier if we had a capable editor to help us, and that is _exactly_ where Vim shines, and